erithobra/sequelize-intro/README.md

   }
 };
 ```
+> Notice how we are defaulting the values of `createdAt` and `updatedAt` to current time.

 This file tells the database to create a `fruits` table.
 It also defines each column's name and Sequelize datatype.